Dines Green, Worcester, 2013-2014

 In partnership with The Irish Welfare funded by the Heritage Lottery.

-Leipzig based artist Sven Bergelt was selected to spend 3 months in Birmingham hosted by Glenn Howells Architects, Birmingham based artist Ian Richards was selected to spend 3 months in Leipzig.
+Leipzig based artist Sven Bergelt was selected through a panel review prcess to spend 3 months in Birmingham, and Birmingham based artist Ian Richards was selected to spend 3 months in Leipzig.

 Exchange@2015.le resulted in a group show 'Manifestations of a Far Nearness' at the Spinnerei Gallery in Leipzig.